harveyl888/annsite/content/portfolio/virgin_mobile.md

 draft: false
 ---

-## "BE BLEEPIN' AWESOME"
+## VIRGIN MOBILE

+### Be Bleepin' Awesome

-Virgin Mobile wanted to push specific phones on the retail level over the holidays.
-We created a campaign called "Be Bleepin’ Awesome" which included Print, Television, Digital and a YouTube contest.
+Back when flip phones were still cool, Virgin Mobile wanted to push specific models on the retail level as gifts for the holidays.
+We had a simple message, If you want to be fucking awesome (or bleepin' awesome) buy your kids one of these flip phones from Virgin Mobile.
+We collaborated with the Perlorian Brothers and created a campaign called “Be Bleepin’ Awesome” which included Print, Television, Digital and a YouTube contest.
 We also created a spectacular board in Times Square.

 {{< vimeo 147608519 >}}